holaphil/amazing-maple-e08ae/src/pages/index.md

   - section_id: testimonials
     type: section_testimonials
     title: What do other people say?
-    subtitle: A few words from past colleagues and friends...
+    subtitle: A few words from past colleagues and friends.
     col_number: three
     testimonials:
       - author: 'Uyoung Suggs, Director of Innovation Strategy & Ops @ Verizon Media'